 Chewing Tobacco and Smokeless Tobacco Injuries

 The fact remains that smokeless tobacco and chewing tobacco are potentially deadly tobacco products.
-The following discusses chewing tobacco and smokeless tobacco injuries.
+Many smokeless tobacco products contain cancer-causing chemicals.

 Federal Warning Labels: Smokeless and Chewing Tobacco